 The best advice is to share your business plan with several providers to get a better idea of the type of coverage you’ll need and where you can find the best coverage.

 There’s almost no chance that you’ll have enough money to start a transportation business with the money you have saved up on your own.
-Even a small or local transportation business will need a lot of capital to get started.
+Even a small business or local transportation business will need a lot of capital to get started.
 After all, you need to spend money to make money, so you’ll need to pursue some kind of investment in order to get started.
-Of course, this is easier said than done, which is why you need to have a great business plan that explains why your business has a chance to be successful.
+Of course, this is easier said than done, which is why you need to have a great business plan that explains to financial institutions why your business has a chance to be successful.

 Most new businesses will attempt to get a loan from a bank or credit union.
 Depending on the industry, there might be business grants that you can apply for.
 Most people will approach friends and family for help or pursue angel investors and other private investors who want to be involved in your business.